rohan212223040171/Ex-02-Creating-a-Warehouse-Application-in-SalesForce.com/README.md

+# Ex-05-Creating-a-Warehouse-Application-in-SalesForce.com

+# Name:ROHAN J

-# Ex-02-Creating-a-Warehouse-Application-in-SalesForce.com
+# Register Number: 212223040171

 ## AIM:
 To create a warehouse application in salesforce.com

 ## Procedure

-### Types of Applications in SFDC
+## Types of Applications in SFDC

 In Salesforce.com, we have two types of Applications they are
 1. Classic Apps and